A last minute twist in the 2019 Shield Sbonis’iDiski program

 The 2019 Shield Sbonis’iDiski program has proven to be the biggest and most promising year yet, with over 11,000 young men and women coming out to prove they have what it takes to be the next Champion.

 After an intensive week of training at the TUKS High Performance Centre in Pretoria, the training culminated with the final opportunity to impress the coaches.
 The Shield Sponis’iDiski top 25 faced off against the current Orlando Pirates FC MDC team in an intense football match, which was considered the biggest game of their lives.
-The match was one to watch, while the Shield top 25 kept their defense strong, the Orlando Pirates FC MDC team inched toward victory, defeating Shield’s top 25 hopefuls, 1 to 0.
+The match was one to watch, while the Shield top 25 kept their defence strong, the Orlando Pirates FC MDC team inched toward victory, defeating Shield’s top 25 hopefuls, 1 to 0.

 Following the match, Shield, Chelsea FC and Orlando Pirates FC made the big announcement, unveiling who from the top 25 players would earn their spot at the training camp alongside Chelsea FC.
 In a last minute change of plans made because of the immense talent that was unearthed, Orlando Pirates FC offered all three of the top players the life-changing opportunity of a one-year contract to join the Orlando Pirates FC Development team.
 The top players named from this year’s training camp hailed from the Northern Cape and Free State: